Nominal rates of monthly statutory minimum wages

-- Forthcoming publication: Minimum wages in 2019 - Annual review
+- Publication: Minimum wages in 2019 - Annual review

 Data presented in this article are reported by the Network of Eurofound Correspondents and converted to monthly and hourly wages in euro by Eurofound.
 Whenever possible, conversions are based on Eurostat methodology (see Minimum wages (earn_minw))

 - Eurofound’s dataset includes harmonised figures on monthly wages in euros applicable to full-time working employees at the full adult rate, as well as conversions to hourly minimum wages.

 - The conversion of local currencies into euro is carried out by applying the monthly exchange rate of the end of the previous month, as provided by the European Central Bank (see dataset EXR.M.*.EUR.SP00.E)

 - For countries where the national minimum wage is not fixed at a monthly rate, its hourly or weekly rate is converted into a monthly rate according to conversion factors supplied by Eurostat (see 15.1.
 Comparability – geographical)